 Graduate Student Alliance (GSA)

 The Graduate Student Alliance (GSA) at CCA is an association founded to connect graduate students from all programs at CCA.
-GSA organizes and leads graduate student events such as the New Graduate Student Orientation, monthly mixers and semester capstone events, and the All Grad Prom in the spring.
+GSA organizes and leads graduate student events such as the new graduate student welcome events, monthly mixers and semester capstone events.
 Behind the scenes we act as liaison between the graduate student community and the Board of Trustees, president, and other members of the college community.

 We believe student voices fuel CCA's efforts and direct the college's focus at every stage of activity.